 Even with the pending Bally’s sale, there is obviously a lot of work for Callender and his team to get done.
 Details on the specific projects will come at a later date.

 And keep in mind, the current Atlantic City casino market is facing challenges like it’s never seen before.
-There are the wild cards of indoor dining along with smoking and drinking on the casino floor.
+There are the wild cards of indoor dining, and smoking and drinking on the casino floor.

-But to Callender, the updates to Caesars’ properties are required, yes, but important.
-Simply put, “I am still very pro Atlantic City,” said Callender.
+To Callender, the updates to Caesars’ properties are required, yes, but important.
+Simply put, “I am still very pro-Atlantic City,” he said.